samumei/ddecompose/README.md

-The model is specified as in the Stata files, containing weights, computing bootstrapped standard errors with 100 iterations, and setting a fixed bandwidth of 0.06 for the epanechnikov kernel density estimation.
+The model is specified as in the Stata files, containing weights, computing bootstrapped standard errors with 100 iterations, and setting a fixed bandwidth of 0.06 for the Epanechnikov kernel density estimation.

 ``` r